silaspe/maths/docs/brainstorm.md

 $1200$ Lines.

-Alternatively (and you might need a grid for this) you can take the unit vector in the x direction and scale it until it's tip is on the same vertical line as the tip of your vector and the same thing with the y direction.
+Alternatively (and you might need a grid for this), you can take the unit vector in the x direction and scale it until it's tip is on the same vertical line as the tip of your vector and the same thing with the y direction.
 And, when you add them up, (you can deduce that) you get your original vector.
 This can be used as another way to go back and forth between the two definitions of a vector.

 By the way, this is called a linear combination of $\hat{x}$ and $\hat{y}$ (linear because if you fix one and vary the other, it traces out a line if you look at the tip of the result).